Batman: Legends of the Dark Knight: 1989–2007 series

 When Thomas Blake starts murdering young women, Batman and Catwoman form an uneasy alliance to stop him.

-Note: The story features an alternate origin/take on the Catman, portraying him as a serial killer driven by memories of an abusive mother.
-The story was one of several Batman/Catwoman stories that were officially declared non-canon following the events of Zero Hour.
+Note: The story features an alternate origin/take on Catman, portraying him as a serial killer driven by memories of an abusive mother.
+The story was one of several Batman/Catwoman stories that were officially declared non-canon following the events of Zero Hour: Crisis in Time!.